hurtn/ranger-migration/README.md

 #### Deployment details
 Please see the [following deployment guide](https://github.com/hurtn/ranger-migration/blob/master/deployment.md)

-#### Latest Improvements
-- Instead of making one set ACL API call per user or group, we can batch this is into one call per directory and permission set by using a comma separated lists of access control entries (ACE)
-- No JAR based hive driver is required to connect to hive - the existing pyodbc driver is used and queries are made directly against the Hive database.
-This reduces the number of dependencies (JVM and JPype) and makes the application bunder much smaller as the Hive Jar was >100MB.
-- Utilise the permMapList array to cater for multiple permissions, users and groups assigned to a single policy
-- Recorded video demos of mutiple test cases including adding and removing of permissions in Ranger to one or more policies and associated databases.
-Check out the videos folder!

 ### Immediate TODOs
 - add an exceptions list for users and groups to be ignore in the sync process (these are most likely service accounts or non AAD identites)